Wide Reads

 Chapter 10: The Battle for the Working Day

-Having established how to measure exploitation, Marx now turns to the length of the working day itself - the battlefield where workers and capitalists clash over the very hours of human life that can be converted into profit.
+Having defined how to measure exploitation, Marx turns to the battlefield over the working day itself, where workers and capitalists clash over how many hours of life may be converted into unpaid surplus labour and what counts as normal.

 Continue to Chapter 10